-Periodontal disease or gum disease is mainly caused by the bacteria in dental plaque.
-This plaque is a yellowish-white, soft and sticky film that adheres to the surface of the teeth and gums and is composed of food debris and bacteria.
-Once the bacteria in this film begins to organize and grow, it forms a community in which they flourish and as a result cause inflammation and damage to the gums and supporting structures of the tooth and bone.
+Periodontal disease, also known as gum disease, is mainly caused by bacteria in dental plaque.
+This plaque is a yellowish-white soft, sticky film that adheres to the surface of the teeth and gums.
+It is composed of food debris and bacteria.
+Once the bacteria in this film begins to organize and grow, it forms a community in which bacteria flourishes and causes inflammation and damage to the gums and supporting structures of the tooth and bone.

-Becoming a victim of this disease can be avoided by knowing some of the daily habits that can prevent it:
+Becoming a victim to this disease can be avoided by practicing daily habits to prevent it:

-Tooth brushing: Brushing your teeth after every meal and removing food debris throughout the day will not allow the plaque to grow and harden into tartar.
-Once the plaque becomes tartar brushing no longer will be able to remove it, only your dentist and their instruments can.
-Tartar acts as an anchor where the plaque can easily attach, becoming larger and more damaging with time.
-It is also important to remember to clean your tongue, as it is also covered by bacteria that must be removed.
+Brushing your teeth after every meal and removing food debris throughout the day will not allow the plaque to grow and harden into tartar.
+Once the plaque becomes tartar, brushing will no longer be enough to remove it.
+It can only be removed by dental instruments used by a dentist.
+Tartar acts like an anchor to which the plaque can easily attach, becoming larger and more damaging over time.
+It is important to remember to also clean your tongue, for it is also covered by bacteria that should be removed.

-Flossing: Using dental floss is the only way to remove food debris and plaque that forms between the teeth and in areas where the toothbrush cannot reach, it should be used at least once a day.
+Using dental floss is the only way to remove food debris and plaque that forms between teeth and in areas where a toothbrush cannot reach.
+Floss should be used at least once a day.

-Mouthwash: The use of a rinse should not be used as replacement to brushing or flossing, it is just a co-adjunct method that reaches surfaces that the other two methods cannot, like the buccal corridor and the inside of the cheeks.
+The use of a rinse should not be used as replacement to brushing and flossing.
+It is just a complementary method that reaches surfaces such as the buccal corridor and the inside of the cheeks that the other two methods cannot reach.

 Other factors that may help prevent the disease:

-Periodic dental care: When you visit your dentist every 6 months for an evaluation of teeth and gums it allows the dentist to catch problems before they become more serious and difficult to treat.
+Visiting your dentist every 6 months for a teeth and gums evaluation allows the dentist to catch problems before they become more serious and difficult to treat.

-Age: As patients become adults the risk for gum disease increases proportionally.
+Age: As patients grow older, the risk for gum disease increases proportionally.

-Smoking: Smokers have a risk of up to 4 times higher of developing periodontal disease than people with the same conditions who are nonsmokers.
+Smoking: Smokers have 4 times the risk of developing periodontal disease than nonsmokers do.

-Diabetes: Several studies have shown that diabetic patients especially those with poor control of the disease are more likely to have gum disease than nondiabetic patients.
+Diabetes: Several studies have shown that diabetic patients, especially those with poor control of their condition, are more likely to have gum disease than nondiabetic patients.

-Genetics: Patients with parents or siblings who have suffered or are suffering from gum disease have a higher risk of suffering from it too, and it is extremely important to have a complete gum evaluation to rule out its presence in their case as well.
+Genetics: Patients with parents or siblings who have suffered or are suffering from gum disease have a higher risk of suffering from it as well.
+It is extremely important for these patients to have a complete gum evaluation to rule out the presence of this disease.